radareorg/radare.org/con/2025/index.md

 This talk introduces r2morph, a framework for transforming binaries while preserving their behaviour.
 Built on radare2, it performs semantic-aware mutations such as instruction substitution, NOP insertion, and control-flow flattening.
 We’ll explore its architecture, multi-architecture support, and practical uses in obfuscation, evasion testing, and binary research, with live examples of extending it through custom mutation passes.

+### <a name="comp">High Compression Framework for Binary Analysis</a>

+(Francesco Pedulli) - 15m

+This talk demonstrates a high-compression framework achieving 78-98% bit savings on real binaries, with practical applications for reverse engineering:

+- Binary canonicalization using r2pipe for malware analysis
+- Crypto artifact detection via entropy analysis
+- Live compression demonstrations (97.7-98% verified)
+- All results 100% lossless and hash-verifiable

 ### <a name="vacuum">Restoring the Vacuum</a>

 (brainstorm) - 30m